greew/jsonviewer/README.md

 If all of the above returns successful, the extension begins to setup the prettified JSON.

+It is still possible to switch between the prettified JSON and the original JSON response with a single click on a button.

 Attributes of the prettified JSON
 ---------------------------------
 - For each new nesting level, the input is indented to allow for easy distinction between levels of data.
 - Different data types are written in different colors to allow for easy distinct of data types.
 - Lets the user collapse and expand objects and arrays.
 Either individually or all at once.

 Ideas and to comes
 ------------------
-- Allow the user to define colors for data types.
+- Let the user define colors for data types.
+- Let the user show/hide the type names

 If you've got any other ideas, please let me know.